heathgr/s-is-for-store/README.md

 S is for Store is a state container for JavaScript applications.
 It offers straightforward state management with the following features:

 - Simple architecture.
-Setup projects without having to rely on an oppressive amount of boilerplate.
+Setup projects without having to rely on a large amount of boilerplate.
-- Side effects are easily managed.
-Make http requests without having to rely on middleware.
+- Asynchronous operations are easily managed.
-- Written in TypeScript so type support is available out of the box.
+- TypeScript support is available out of the box.

 ## Installation